DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world5.md

 _And finally I found someone._

-_Kay was the only one to touch me._
+_Kai was the only one to touch me._

 It was first time in her life when lost someone important.